Italy begins to grapple with how to ease virus restrictions - KVIA

 Public health officials warn that the easing phase could prove to be the most dangerous.

-‘’The fact of pandemics is that they move in waves, and normally the second wave is more dangerous than the first, because the guard has been lowered, you think you can return to normal and a heavier blow arrives,’’ said Ricciardi, the Italian government liaison to WHO. ‘’We need to be careful and not make vain all of the sacrifices that have already been made. ‘’
+“The fact of pandemics is that they move in waves, and normally the second wave is more dangerous than the first, because the guard has been lowered, you think you can return to normal and a heavier blow arrives,” said Ricciardi, Italy’s liaison to the WHO.
+“We need to be careful and not make vain all of the sacrifices that have already been made.”

 The good news is that Italians’ beloved summer holidays don’t appear to be ruled out.